 - If the totals do not match, you can tick the “Show Invoices” to find the invoices that are out (or just hand it back to your conversion provider to fix…)

-If your source is MYOB, the corresponding report to look at is the Reconciliation Summary (or Reconciliation Detail if you are looking at invoice level) in the Sales tab for reports.
+For example, if your source is MYOB, the corresponding report to look at is the Reconciliation Summary (or Reconciliation Detail if you are looking at invoice level) in the Sales tab for reports.

-3) Compare Ages Payables
+3) Compare Aged Payables

 4) Review Account Balances